umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Project-settings/index.md

 On **Trial** projects the basic authentication is enabled on the Live environment.
 This cannot be removed before setting up a subscription for the Cloud project.
 :::

-On the **Public access** page you can also whitelist IPs which will allow for viewing the frontend of the Staging and/or Development environments when accessed from the whitelisted IPs.
+On the **Public access** page you can also allow IPs which will allow for viewing the frontend of the Staging and/or Development environments when accessed from the allowed IPs.

 ## [Webhooks](../../Deployment/Deployment-webhook)